iwinoto/rails-mongo-sample/README.md

         # foreman start web

-The project has been modified for Bluemix deployment.
+The project has been modified for Bluemix deployment. `lib/tasks/cloudfoundry.rake` contains rake tasks to create services and deploy to BLuemix.

 To deploy to Bluemix execute from the app root:

-Update the host name in manifest.yml
+ 1. Update the host name in manifest.yml
  1. create the service as named in the manifest.yml

-    $ cf create-service mongodb 100 mongo-rails-sample
+    $ rake create_services

  2. push the application using the default manifest file (manifest.yml)

-    $ cf push
+    $ rake deploy

 After a successful push the application will be available at: